 CRT was developed to attempt to answer the question: why do racial disparities continue despite Civil Rights laws intended to end them?
 CRT was an attempt to forge a tool for exposing continuing racial disparities and the sources of those disparities.

 Pastor T says that CRT proposes a “different set of spectacles” with which to view the law.
 The law created the construct of race itself.
-Racism is a legal problem – not just the explicit, old laws that were openly racist (favoring “whites only”), but also in the operation of facially race-neutral laws that produce racial disparities, intended or not.
+Racism is a legal problem – not just the explicit, old laws that were openly racist (favoring “whites only”), but also in the operation of facially race-neutral laws that produce racial disparities, intended or unintended.

 Thus, one premise of CRT is that “[A] law doesn’t have to be Jim Crow racist in its language to have racist effects in its operation.”
 Another premise is that racism is endemic to the country.

 CRT takes the position that racial prejudice, racial bigotry, racial favoritism, etc., has been baked into every aspect of American society.
 This isn’t a philosophical construct.
-It is a fact – the natural outgrowth of three hundred years of slavery, followed by one hundred years of expressly racially motivated and targeted laws, systems, policies, attitudes and practices.
+It is a fact – the natural outgrowth of three hundred years of slavery, followed by one hundred years of expressly, racially motivated and targeted laws, systems, policies, attitudes and practices.

 The default posture should not be to assume that everyone is equal and has a fair shake, at this point, because they aren’t and they don’t.
 Racism has been baked into the structure of American culture and society, and it persists in various ways today despite the Civil Rights laws on the books.